-However, it has been shown in a study that most of the organizations prefer email as a preferred mode of communication as it is more professional and reliable.
+However, it has been shown in a study that most organizations prefer email as a preferred mode of communication as it is more professional and reliable.

-You need to make the decision based on your past experience with the interviewer/recruiter.
+You need to make the decision based on your experience with the interviewer/recruiter.

-Here is a sample of a casual follow up email after interview-
+Here is a sample of a casual follow-up email after an interview:

 Subject line- RE: Project manager role, interview on Wednesday at 4